Turmeric For Joint Health: Does It Work?

 Quick Answer

 Yes, turmeric can help with joint health.
 Studies show curcumin—turmeric's active compound—reduces joint pain and swelling in arthritis patients.
-AMVital uses this same curcumin in topical skincare because it calms inflammation wherever it's applied.
+AMVital uses this same curcumin in topical skincare because it calms inflammation.

-Effective doses for joints are 500-2000mg curcumin daily.
+Effective doses are 500-2000mg curcumin daily.
 Most people see results in 4-8 weeks.
-Regular turmeric powder doesn't absorb well—use curcumin extracts with black pepper for best results.
+Use curcumin extracts with black pepper for best absorption.

 Key Takeaways

-- Results usually show up in 4-8 weeks with daily use
+- Results usually show up in 4-8 weeks of daily use

 - Black pepper extract boosts absorption by up to 2000%